-Quick and easy Christmas breakfast casserole is packed full of savory flavor.
-The best part is it doesn’t require many ingredients…or time!!
+Quick + easy Christmas Breakfast Casserole is packed full of savory flavor.
+The best part is it requires few ingredients – and little time!!

-Get back to the fun quickly on Christmas morning by having this delish casserole prepped the night before.
-Simply throw this tasty tray into the oven to bake!
-Try serving with Easy Fruit Salad and Yogurt Fruit Dip and maybe an Orange Juice Smoothie!
+Quickly get back to the fun on Christmas morning, by having this Christmas Breakfast Casserole prepped the night before – simply throw this tasty tray into the oven to bake!
+Try serving with Easy Fruit Salad, Yogurt Fruit Dip, and maybe an Orange Juice Smoothie.

 The Perfect Christmas Breakfast!

-This Christmas breakfast casserole is brimming with flavor and hits all of your basic breakfast food groups ;).
-It has the salty sausage, filling bread, and creamy egg.
+This Christmas Breakfast Casserole is brimming with flavor and hits all of your basic breakfast food groups.
+It has savory sausage, filling bread, and creamy eggs.
 It’s basically a meal in a pan, and who doesn’t love that?

 How to Make It

-BROWN.
-In a skillet cook the sausage over medium heat until browned, drain.
+SAUSAGE.
+In a skillet, cook the sausage over medium heat until browned, and drain.

 MIX.
-In a medium bowl mix the salt, eggs and half and half.
-Then add the sausage, bread cubes, and cheese.
+In a medium bowl, mix the salt, eggs, and half and half.
+Add the sausage, bread cubes, and cheese.
 Stir together until evenly coated.
 Pour the mixture into the baking dish.

 CHILL.
-Cover with foil and chill for at least 2 hours or overnight.
+Cover with aluminum foil and chill in the refrigerator for at least 2 hours, or overnight.

 BAKE.
-Preheat the oven to 350°F .
-Bake the casserole covered for 50-60 minutes.
-Reduce the heat to 325°F. Uncover the casserole and bake for 20-30 additional minutes or until casserole has set.
+Preheat the oven to 350°F. Bake the casserole, covered, for 50-60 minutes.
+Reduce the heat to 325°F. Uncover the casserole and bake for 20-30 additional minutes or until the casserole has set.

 Change it up!

-- Use different bread like challah, French bread, Brioche, Texas toast
+- Use different bread. challah, French Bread, Brioche, Texas Toast

-Some may worry that soaking too long will result in the casserole being soggy.
+- Some may worry that soaking too long will result in the casserole being soggy.
 One trick is to use stale bread.
-To help your bread dry out a little faster you can pop them in the oven for 8-10 minutes at 350 degrees F.
+To help your bread dry out a little faster, pop it in the oven for 8-10 minutes at 350°F.

-Storage: If you want to prepare your Christmas breakfast casserole further in advance than overnight you can cover the dish with plastic wrap and again with foil.
+FREEZE.
+To prepare your Christmas Morning Breakfast Casserole further in advance than overnight, cover the dish with plastic wrap and again with foil.
 Label and freeze for 1-2 months.
 Thaw in the fridge before removing the wrappings and baking.

-To store leftover casserole, divide it into individual sized storage containers.
-Keep in the fridge for 3-4 days or in the freezer for 2-3 months.
+STORE leftovers.
+Divide into individual-sized storage containers.
+Keep in the fridge for 3-4 days, or in the freezer for 2-3 months.
 Thaw, if applicable, and reheat in the microwave or oven.

 For more breakfast bakes, check out: